ros2/demos/topic_monitor/README.md

 # Topic monitor demo

-This demo provides a “topic monitor” that can be used to visualize the reception rate of ROS 2 topics that are publishing sequential data.
+This demo provides a “topic monitor” that can be used to visualize the statistics of ROS 2 topics that are publishing sequential data.

 ### How to start publishers